leeper/leeper.github.io/_posts/2015-06-24-mturkgate-fractions.md

 ![Project Cost Graph](https://pbs.twimg.com/media/CIKbRaRWoAIroMW.png)

 I thought this was pretty straightforward and was aimed at requesters: how much more is your project going to cost compared to how much it cost before, if you held per-assignment reward amount the same.
-(Carey Morewedge wasn't satisfied with my graph, and [produced one](https://twitter.com/morewedge/status/613438957859250177) emphasizing how the proportion of the total cost of a project going to Amazon would now be higher.)
+(Carey Morewedge also [produced one](https://twitter.com/morewedge/status/613438957859250177) emphasizing how the proportion of the total cost of a project going to Amazon would now be higher.)

 The part of the Twitter discussion on the `mturkgate` hashtag that I found fascinating was how people were conceptualizing the cost increase (i.e., how large they understood the cost increase to be when they expressed it in their minds in different ways).
 Here are some different ways we can think about the cost increase, all of which result from the same basic fact that the commission will increase from 10% to 40% for the kinds of HITs academic researchers often use: